hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 IXoT: IXFR over-TLS

-# Use cases for XFR-over-TLS
+# Use Cases for XFR-over-TLS

 * Confidentiality.
 Clearly using an encrypted transport for zone transfers will defeat zone content leakage that can occur via passive surveillance.